 - Cloud technologies allow to store big satellite data and to remotely process them.
-Cloudbased platforms were developed specifically for accessing, visualizing, and processing EO data (Google Earth Engine, Copernicus DIAS, etc.).
-They demonstrated how remote processing of data can be convenient (e.g., for performance, cost-effectiveness, etc.), thus suggesting a mobile code approach instead of the traditional search and download approach. - Data cubes, pre-processing datasets during the ingestion phase, allow accessing the socalled Analysis Ready Data (ARD), potentially reducing the data preparation phase, and making processing for knowledge generation more efficient. - The Internet-of-Things (IoT), enabling the networking of sensors and actuators, promising a new era of in-situ data acquisition but also potentially a new data deluge with new challenges on storing, accessing, and processing these new datasets. - Edge computing, moving data (pre-)processing close to the sensors can help to address IoT challenges, reducing the required bandwidth, and envisioning a Cloud Continuum supporting data processing. - Artificial Intelligence (AI) boosted by the advancement of data-driven approaches based on Machine Learning (ML) and Deep Learning (DL) promise to deeply affect EO data processing as and other fields.
+Cloud-based platforms were developed specifically for accessing, visualizing, and processing EO data (Google Earth Engine, Copernicus Data Space Ecosystem, Destination Earth, etc.).
+They demonstrated how remote processing of data can be convenient (e.g., for performance, cost-effectiveness, etc.), thus suggesting a mobile code approach instead of the traditional search and download approach. - Data cubes, pre-processing datasets during the ingestion phase, allow accessing the so-called Analysis Ready Data (ARD), potentially reducing the data preparation phase, and making processing for knowledge generation more efficient. - The Internet-of-Things (IoT), enabling the networking of sensors and actuators, promising a new era of in-situ data acquisition but also potentially a new data deluge with new challenges on storing, accessing, and processing these new datasets. - Citizen-generated Data: the role of citizens as providers of relevant environmental data, e.g. through citizen science and Volunteered Geographic Information (VGI) projects, can contribute to complement authoritative data and can be particularly important because in the context of European Data Spaces since it relates to the concept of data altruism introduced by the Data Governance Act.

+- Edge and fog computing, moving data (pre-)processing close to the sensors can help to address IoT challenges, reducing the required bandwidth, and envisioning a Cloud Continuum supporting data processing. - Artificial Intelligence (AI) boosted by the advancement of data-driven approaches based on Machine Learning (ML) and Deep Learning (DL) promise to deeply affect EO data processing and other fields.